Climate Resilience and Nutrition in Chickpea

 CGIAR Consortium Research Program 3.5 on Grain Legumes

-This short-term project (1) assesses molecular diversity among C. reticulatum and C. echinospermum accessions held by CGIAR repositories, and (2) contributes to establishing the genome structure of wild C. reticulatum and C. echinospermum based on long-read sequencing.
+The CGIAR Consortium Research Program 3.5 on Grain Legumes will: (1) assess molecular diversity among C. reticulatum and C. echinospermum accessions held by CGIAR repositories, and (2) contribute to establishing the genome structure of wild C. reticulatum and C. echinospermum based on long-read sequencing.
 These molecular tools will facilitate association mapping and introgression breeding for several CRP-GL product line objectives.